DriuEdvinas/Python_repo/README.md

-# Python_repo
-Python courses exercises, challanges, small projects
+# Python repository for daily exercises, challanges and small projects.